erdmarin/sa-portfolio/README.md

 | S3 and DynamoDB (Terraform state) | ~$0.50 |
 | **Total baseline** | **~$46 / month** |

-The dominant cost is NAT Gateway at roughly 60% of the total bill.
-Two NAT Gateways are the correct production architecture — one per AZ eliminates cross-AZ single points of failure — but they carry a fixed hourly cost regardless of traffic volume.
+The dominant cost at baseline is the Application Load Balancer, which carries a fixed hourly charge regardless of traffic volume.
+Fargate compute and memory scale linearly with task count and are the primary cost driver at higher scale.

-The most impactful cost optimisation at scale is replacing NAT Gateway data processing for ECR and CloudWatch with VPC endpoints.
-ECS tasks contact these two services most frequently — image pulls and log delivery.
-VPC endpoints route this traffic privately within AWS, eliminating the NAT Gateway data processing charge entirely for those flows.
-At higher image pull frequency the saving is material.
+The most impactful cost optimisation at production scale is adding VPC endpoints for ECR and CloudWatch.
+Moving ECS tasks to private subnets — the recommended production path — requires a NAT Gateway for outbound traffic, which costs approximately $72/month for two AZ-redundant gateways.
+VPC endpoints for ECR and CloudWatch route image pull and log delivery traffic privately within AWS, significantly reducing the NAT Gateway data processing charge for those high-frequency flows.

-At peak scale with 10 tasks per service, the Fargate compute line grows proportionally but the NAT Gateway fixed cost remains constant, making it a smaller percentage of the total bill.
-Fargate Savings Plans at 1-year commitment reduce compute and memory costs by approximately 20% and are worth purchasing once baseline task count is stable.
+At peak scale with 10 tasks per service, the Fargate compute line grows to approximately $150/month.
+Fargate Savings Plans at 1-year commitment reduce compute and memory costs by approximately 20% and are worth purchasing once baseline task count is stable after a few weeks of production traffic data.

 ## Key Outcomes